Chapter 3: Employment

 To prepare these students for the fast-changing, global marketplace as well as to ensure all Oklahoma graduates have access to information on Oklahoma jobs, higher education offers a number of special career and employment services.
 Follow this link, https://secure.okcollegestart.org/Career_Planning/_default.aspx, to the Oklahoma Higher Education's Career Services webpage.

 Provides information on limited number of colleges, universities and their programs.
 This provides information mostly on large universities and colleges.
 Does provide searches based on major planned.

 Quintessential Career and Job-Hunting Resource Guide.
-A free career service site designed to help college students find internships and employment.
+A free career service site designed to help jobseekers find internships and employment.
 The site offers job hunting guides, networking advice, resume and cover letter tutorials and other resources.

 About Social Security:

 The Social Security Administration (SSA) makes monthly disability payments under two programs: